vives-project-xp/InteractiveWall/README.md

 The image was printed through the webshop [Printshopz](https://www.printshopz.be/).
 We made it 200x120cm so it will fit the panel.
 The image will be put on the panel and will be used to make contact with the conductive paint.
 On the image there will be certain parts that will play a sound when touched.
 One of the images will be a farm, on this image there are multiple animals.
 So lets say there is a cow, when you touch the cow, you will make contact with the paint underneath it and the sound of a cow will play.
 ## Bare Conductive Touch board
 The Bare Conductive Touch board is a capacitive touch sensing board that can be used to turn any conductive material into a touch sensor.
 The board can be programmed to output different sounds when the electrodes are touched.
 The board can be programmed using the Arduino IDE.

+The working of the microcontroller was secretive and not transparent, so we decided to reverse-engineer the controller.
+The research can be found in the folder "docs", named as "Research Bare Conductive Microcontroller".

 ![Bare Conductive Touch board](./img/Bare-Conductive.jpg)